 Master advanced RAG techniques including query decomposition, HyDE, Self-RAG, and Corrective RAG (CRAG) to build robust retrieval pipelines.

-How Microsoft's GraphRAG architecture uses community detection and graph structure to answer questions that pure vector search cannot.
+Understand how Microsoft's GraphRAG architecture uses community detection and graph structure to answer questions that pure vector search can't.

 Understand row-level security, document ACLs, and per-user filtering in vector stores to prevent RAG systems from leaking confidential data.